 Another note worthy project – a loan was made in 1990 to Crispus Attucks Revitalization Inc. to help with the rehabilitation of three row houses.
 In 1991, a loan was made to assist in the rehabilitation of the c.
 1779 Codorus Ironmaster’s House in Hellam Township.

 In 1986, Historic York, Inc. opened the Architectural Warehouse as a retail operation.
 In 2010, Historic York made the decision to focus specifically on its mission and return to its core services.
 The opportunity came along that allowed us to maintain the legacy of the Warehouse and provided Historic York the opportunity to remain relevant by freeing up staff time to focus on new initiatives.
 The Warehouse remains a clearinghouse for shutters, doors, windows, mantels, hardware and lighting fixtures that might otherwise be destroyed or allowed to deteriorate through lack of use.
-Items may still be donated directly to Historic York and are offered for sale to homeowners, developers and contractors through the Warehouse, now called Restoration Warehouse.
+Items may still be donated directly to Historic York and are offered for sale to homeowners, developers and contractors through the Warehouse, now called Refinding’s.
+Refinding’s is located at 465 East Prospect Street and can be reached by phone at (717) 854-7152.
 The Warehouse also sells a small range of reproduction architectural items.

 Historic York, Inc. launched a capital campaign in 1990 to purchase the York Cigar and Company (224 North George Street, York City) as a home for the Architectural Warehouse and to serve as headquarters for the organization.
 A sizeable restricted gift was made to benefit the restoration of Wallace Cross Mill, a county property in East Hopewell Township.
 The mill was restored and is operated by the York County Parks and Recreation.